A High Resolution Urban and Rural Settlement Map of Africa Using Deep Learning and Satellite Imagery: Materials and methods

-\textbf{\textit{Landsat Data.}} The primary satellite imagery utilized in this study comes from Landsat-8.
+The primary satellite imagery utilized in this study comes from Landsat-8.
 It provides multi-spectral data spanning from 2013 to the present.
 This makes it well-suited for our objective of generating an urban-rural map covering the years 2016 to 2022.
 Furthermore, as the Landsat mission program, initiated by NASA in 1974, has consistently deployed satellites to monitor and collect Earth surface data, allowing us to extend the temporal range of the dataset in the future.
-Landsat-8's core bands offer a resolution of $30\times 30$ meters, capturing detailed information about the Earth's surface.
-In addition to these core bands, Landsat-8 includes a panchromatic band with $15\times 15$ meters resolution and thermal bands with resolutions ranging from 60 to 120 meters \cite{LandsatGuide}.
-While Landsat-8 offers 15-meter resolution in the panchromatic band, this study primarily relies on the 30-meter and coarser bands.
+Landsat-8's core bands offer a resolution of 30~m $\times$ 30~m, capturing detailed information about the Earth's surface.
+In addition to these core bands, Landsat-8 includes a panchromatic band with 15~m $\times$ 15~m resolution and thermal bands with resolutions ranging 60--120~m \cite{LandsatGuide}.
+While Landsat-8 offers 15~m resolution in the panchromatic band, this study primarily relies on the 30~m and coarser bands.
 This approach supports potential future expansions in dataset temporality aligned with the Landsat mission program, given that older Landsat satellites lacked a panchromatic band.

-\textbf{\textit{Nightlight Data.}} The Visible Infrared Imaging Radiometer Suite (VIIRS) provides satellite imagery that captures nightlight intensity and has been available since 2012 with a resolution of 463 meters per pixel \cite{hall2001history}.The Defense Meteorological Satellite Program (DMSP) also provides nighttime light data, covering the period from 1992 to 2013 at a coarser resolution of 927 meters.
+The Visible Infrared Imaging Radiometer Suite (VIIRS) provides satellite imagery that captures nightlight intensity and has been available since 2012 with a resolution of 463~m \cite{hall2001history}.
+The Defense Meteorological Satellite Program (DMSP) also provides nighttime light data, covering the period from 1992 to 2013 at a coarser resolution of 927~m.
 VIIRS offers a superior spatial resolution compared to DMSP \cite{shi2014evaluating}, making it the only suitable choice for generating an urban-rural map for the years 2016 to 2022.
 Previous research has effectively utilized VIIRS data in combination with multi-spectral imagery to distinguish built-up areas (BuA) from other land cover types, such as forests, deserts, and vegetation, and to differentiate between rural and urban classes in Africa \cite{yeh2020using, pettersson2023time}.
-We anticipate that VIIRS nighttime light data will enhance the model's capacity to differentiate urban and rural areas
+We anticipate that VIIRS nighttime light data enhance our model's capacity to differentiate urban and rural areas.